Skip to main content

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-We humans love our sweet potato fries, but can our dogs eat sweet potatoes too?
-Thankfully for everyone at home — especially the four-legged fry thieves we live with — the answer is yes.
+With Thanksgiving around the corner, you might be wondering which dinner staples you can share with your pup.
+Good news: When it comes to sweet potatoes, your dog can get in on the festivities.
 These root vegetables are loaded with nutrients, such as the carotenoids, vitamin C and vitamin A, in addition to antioxidants and phytochemicals.
-They are high in pyridoxine, potassium, fiber and magnesium.
-They are also good sources of copper, iron and manganese — all essential minerals for dogs that perform myriad functions in cells, from transporting oxygen to assisting in the assembly of proteins.
-All this, plus they’re low in fat (also music to our human ears).
+They are high in pyridoxine, potassium, fiber, and magnesium.
+They’re also good sources of copper, iron, and manganese — all essential minerals for dogs that perform myriad functions in cells, from transporting oxygen to assisting in the assembly of proteins.
+All this, plus they’re low in fat.

+What's in a name, anyway?
 While sweet potatoes are indeed called “potatoes,” they aren’t related to white potatoes (insert head exploding emoji here).
 And they do come in many colors besides the more familiar orange.
 The Japanese sweet potato has a purple skin and yellow flesh, and its flavor is actually sweeter — something that dogs love — than the more popular orange varieties.
 It also is particularly rich in phytonutrients.
-Although in the U.S., sweet potatoes are often called yams, the true yam is quite another root vegetable, one with a rough and scaly texture.
+Although in the U.S., sweet potatoes are often called yams, the true yam is actually another root vegetable with a rough and scaly texture.
 In supermarkets, the names “sweet potato” and “yam” tend to be used interchangeably.

 One of the most popular ways to give your dog sweet potatoes is as dehydrated chews.
 They make a great alternative to rawhide chews — and unlike rawhide, sweet potato chews do not have a reputation for causing digestive blockages and choking.
-So, they are a lot safer and definitely more nutritious.
+They are a lot safer — and definitely more nutritious.

 Recipe for Sweet Potato Dog Chews